emilyrnlong-alt/Food-Subsitution-Finder/README.md

 # Food-Subsitution-Finder
 # Healthier Food Substitution Finder

-A small, UI Python project that takes a food name (e.g. `"pasta"`) and returns healthier substitutes (e.g. chickpea pasta, lentil pasta, zucchini noodles) along with a nutrition comparison and the reasoning behind each suggestion.
+A small, UI Python project that takes a food name, like pasta for example, and returns healthier substitutes (e.g. chickpea pasta, lentil pasta, zucchini noodles) along with a nutrition comparison comparing aspects like calories, protein and fibre.
+This tool is beneficial for those looking to prioritize health and find healthier options for daily foods.

 ## Project structure